astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 To authorize your Deployment, create an IAM role to assign as your Deployment's workload identity:

 1. [Create an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) to delegate permissions to in an AWS service.
 Grant the role any permission that the Deployment will need in your AWS account.
-Copy the IAM role ID to use later in this setup.
+Copy the IAM role ARN to use later in this setup.
 2. In the Astro UI, select your Deployment and then click **Details**.
 In the **Advanced** section, click **Edit**.
 3. In the **Workload Identity** menu, select **Customer Managed Identity**.
-4. Enter your IAM role ID when prompted, then copy and run the provided CLI command.
+4. Enter your IAM role ARN when prompted, then copy and run the provided CLI command.
 5. Click **Update Deployment**.
-The service account is now selectable as a workload identity for the Deployment.
+The IAM role is now selectable as a workload identity for the Deployment.

 Repeat these steps for each Astro Deployment that needs to access your AWS resources.